AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/overview.md

 ## Overview of the [!DNL Upgrade Compatibility Tool]

-The [!DNL Upgrade Compatibility Tool] is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules and core code installed in it.
+The [!DNL Upgrade Compatibility Tool] is a tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules and core code installed in it.
 It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to a newer version of Adobe Commerce.

-See [Run the tool](../upgrade-compatibility-tool/run.md) for more information.

-Refer to [Install](../upgrade-compatibility-tool/install.md) for the first steps with the [!DNL Upgrade Compatibility Tool].
+## Use the [!DNL Upgrade Compatibility Tool]

-See this [video tutorial](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/upgrade/upgrade-compatibility-tool-overview.html?lang=en) (06:02) to learn more about the [!DNL Upgrade Compatibility Tool].
+You can use the [!DNL Upgrade Compatibility Tool] via:

+- As a standalone [command-line interface](../upgrade-compatibility-tool/run.md) tool.
+- Integrating the [!DNL Upgrade Compatibility Tool] with the [[!DNL Site-Wide Analysis Tool]](../upgrade-compatibility-tool/integrate-analysis-tool.md).
+- A run configuration within the [Magento PHPStorm plugin](../upgrade-compatibility-tool/run-configuration-phpstorm-plugin.md).

 ### Workflow